openstack-security/openstack-security.github.io/_posts/2016-09-22-maturing-the-security-project.markdown

 ## Maturing the Security Project
 Missing two nominations reflects badly on a project team and leads to several understandable [questions](http://lists.openstack.org/pipermail/openstack-dev/2016-September/104170.html) being
-asked: _who are these guys?_ _are they an active team?_ _should they be moved outside of the big tent?_
+asked: _Who are these people?_ _Are they an active team?_ _Should they be moved outside of the big tent?_

 These are understandable questions, I feel that my [on-thread response](http://lists.openstack.org/pipermail/openstack-dev/2016-September/104176.html) addressed them for the most part.
-What I want to focus on in this blog post is the things that we need to do to be a better part of the community.
-To ensure that project teams and the TC are both aware of what we do and how we help improve security in OpenStack.
+What I want to focus on is the things that we need to do to be a better part of the community and ensure that project teams and the TC are both aware of what we do and how we help improve security in OpenStack.

 We know from the feedback we've had from downstream OpenStack consumers that our work is valued, we need to better demonstrate that value within the OpenStack community.
 I think a good